gideonkipla/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that reverses the content of an array of integers. a function that changes all lowercase letters of a string to uppercase. a function that capitalizes all words of a string.
+a function that reverses the content of an array of integers. a function that changes all lowercase letters of a string to uppercase. a function that capitalizes all words of a string. a function that encodes a string into 1337.